syncfusion/blazor-docs/src/schedule/scheduler/exporting.md

 }
 ```

-### Using a Print method with options
+### Using a PrintAsync method with options

-You can print the Schedule element with customized Width and Height using the `Print` method by passing the `PrintModel` Height and Width options.
-The following example shows how to print the Scheduler using the `Print` method by passing the `PrintModel` options.
+You can print the Schedule element with customized Width and Height using the `PrintAsync` method by passing the `PrintOptions` Height and Width options.
+The following example shows how to print the Scheduler using the `PrintAsync` method by passing the `PrintOptions` options.

 ```csharp
 @using Syncfusion.Blazor.Schedule